aqipro/aqilink-docs/docs/installation/app-configuration.md

 # Basic `aqilink` App Configuration
-Some basic **`aqilink`** app related configuration options are stored in a file called `app.yaml`.
+Basic configuration options related to the **`aqilink`** app are stored in a file named  `app.yaml`.
 This file should be created in a `/configs/` directory.
 The `/configs/` directory in turn must be provided to the **`aqilink`** Docker image or has to be mapped into the running container.

 At a glance: Configuration files and structure.
-For the other required files besides the `app.yaml` check the [Configuration](/configuration/) section.
 ```
 /configs/
     |